muehlefeldt/unity-machine-learning/docs/run-log.md

 * Agent is randomly in one room positioned.
 * Pos of agent is reset on every ep begin.
   * Maybe a change to this is not requiered?
+* Terminated.

+## 1096 and 1097
+* Python tests.

+## 1098
+* Continue with 1095 training.
+* Fixes door isses when using multiple training areas.